geekiam/website/content/posts/getting-started-with-nuxt.md

    Server-Side Rendering is a technique used to fetch and display client-side data on the server to send a fully rendered page to the client.
 This is a good approach to get good SEO for your application.

+### Why Use Nuxt

+Nuxt helps developers to overcome common problems that occur when developing traditional Single Page Applications (SPA) and Server Side Rendering (SSR) Multi Page Applications (MPA).
+Nuxt is a hybrid framework to aid developers in developing both these types of applications in s single framework, commonly referred to as **Universal** or **Isomorphic**.

+The ability to do Server Side Rendering is the defining feature of Nuxt.

 ### Creating a Nuxt application

 There best way to create a nuxt application is to make use of the NPM package runner (`npx`) a tool intended